SunriseNortheastern/SunriseSips/README.md

  * Automatically add anyone who fill out the Sunrise Northeastern Interest Form to our Mailchimp
  * Automatically notify team leads if someone fills out the Interest Form expresses interest in their team and expresses interest in a Sunrise Sips conversation

 This script works by reading the responses to the Interest Form in a Google Sheets and then making the appropriate requests to the Mailchimp and Slack APIs.
-To run this script, you first need to install some packages from `pip` by running `pip install -r requirements.txt` in the directory containing the code from this repo.
+To run this script, you first need to install some packages from `pip` by running the terminal command `pip install -r requirements.txt` in the directory containing the code from this repo.

 Second, you need to make sure you have all of the appropriate text files necessary to run the script.

-The following text files are included in this repo and do not contain privileged information:
- * `offset.txt` holds a single integer that represents the number of rows in the spreadsheet that has already been processed by this script

 The following text files are not included in this repo because they contain privileged information, but they are still necessary to run this script:
  * `leadership_emails.json` holds the e-mails of the team leads that are notified when someone fills out the interest form